davidebruzzo/ResTrack/README.md

 To run one or more scripts in the simulator, use `run.py`, passing it the file names.

-I am proposing you three exercises, with an increasing level of difficulty.
-The instruction for the three exercises can be found inside the .py files (exercise1.py, exercise2.py, exercise3.py).

 When done, you can run the program with:

 ```bash